 The 2019 eCommerce Outlook for Brands surveyed 200+ eCommerce professionals to get a pulse on how brands are evolving to tackle the eCommerce opportunity, with more than 7,000 LinkedIn profiles analyzed globally to establish trends and patterns in eCommerce hiring and headcount growth.

-Register for the Profitero / Kantar Consulting webinar Unlocking eCommerce Growth in 2019 on December 3 at 9am EST/2pm GMT for more in-depth insights.
+Check out our on-demand webinar Unlocking eCommerce Growth in 2019 for more in-depth insights.

 5 key takeaways from the research stand out: